Question 1: What is Exemption Of Training (EOT)?

 Answer: You have four years from the date that you started your training course for your EOT to become employed.

-Answer: If you do not get employed in a sworn position within four years of the start date of the training course for the EOT, you can apply for another EOT provided you are still eligible (see answer for Question 2) or you would have to complete a full basic recruit academy.
+Answer: If you do not get employed in a sworn position within four years of the start date of the training course for the EOT, you can apply for another EOT provided you are still eligible (see the answer for Question 2) or you would have to complete a full basic recruit academy.

 Question 22: How do I “demonstrate proficiency” in the high-liability subject areas?

-Answer: A Florida state certified instructor must observe you demonstrate the knowledge, skills and abilities required in the following subject areas:
+Answer: A Florida state-certified instructor must observe you demonstrate the knowledge, skills and abilities required in the following subject areas: